ingoditrust12/PPID/README.md

-A shell script that prints the maximum value a process ID can be.
+A C program that prints the PID of the parent process